B2B

 Ignoring Price Flexibility

 Regardless of which pricing structure you choose, it’s essential to offer a flexible pricing plan, too.
+In B2B ecommerce, flexibility often shows up as customer-specific pricing, negotiated pricing, or volume pricing that updates as buying patterns change.

 Many B2B companies might be interested in your product but might have different requirements on how and when they want to use it.
 For example, a buyer with large-scale needs might look for discounts on bulk orders.
 Customers might also look for discounts based on prompt payments.